Skip to main content

 Legal Requirement

-The ADA prohibits discrimination on the basis of disability in "places of public accommodation."
-Courts have increasingly interpreted websites and apps as places of public accommodation, making digital accessibility a civil right.
+The ADA prohibits discrimination in "places of public accommodation."
+Courts interpret websites as such, making digital accessibility a civil right.

 Risk Mitigation

-Proactive compliance is the best defense against demand letters and lawsuits.
-Documenting your efforts and having a roadmap is a critical legal strategy.
+Proactive compliance is the best defense against demand letters.
+Documenting your roadmap is a critical legal strategy.

 Avg.
 Settlement